GPS and navigation stuff

 Mainstay of navigation: HEMA maps via iPad and phone

-The mapping quality is excellent, as you expect for the Hema mapping.
+The mapping quality for Australia is excellent using the Hema mapping.
 Additionally they include the 3rd generation 1:250k topographic maps of Australia which can be a better choice in certain areas of the country.
 The Hema mapping also includes their specific mapping e.g. the Desert Tracks product which is useful for additional info in certain areas.

 One challenge of using an ipad for navigation is that you need to account for having a GPS in the ipad itself – not all do.
 I actually use an external bluetooth GPS (a Bad Elf GPS Pro) which I’m really happy with, but it is an added cost.

 I chucked some velcro at the back of the GPS and got a 90-degree USB cable to suit the unit and it just sticks nicely up on the factory dash mat.